Apple Configurator vs MDM

 Do I need Apple Configurator to manage iOS devices?

 No. You do not have to use Apple Configurator to manage iOS devices.
-Mobile Device Management software such as Hexnode MDM, with its feature-rich functionality and hands-off approach, can handle the job perfectly.
+Mobile Device Management software such as Hexnode UEM, with its feature-rich functionality and hands-off approach, can handle the job perfectly.

 Does Apple Configurator work wirelessly?